-- a nuclear was between the superpowers (Scenarios B1, B2) would out four-fifths of New Zealand's present trade (imports and exports). - a Middle Eastern war (Scenario C) would cut one-fifth of imports.
+- a nuclear war between the superpowers (Scenarios B1, B2) would cut four-fifths of New Zealand's present trade (imports and exports), - a Middle Eastern war (Scenario C) would cut one-fifth of imports.

-Renario A (global war, New Realand attacked)
+Scenario A (global war, New Zealand attacked)

-A major nuclear attack on New Mealand would be, incomparably, the worst disaster which could befall this country (452).
-The opinions expressed below (relating to poster comme
+A major nuclear attack on New Zealand would be, incomparably, the worst disaster which could befall this country(452).
+The opinions expressed below (relating to

-"On the 6th August 1945 ... the United States dropped a small atom bomb on the Japanese city of Hiroshime.
-Survivors described the blinding flash, the concussive blast, the raying wind and the searing fire storms that followed.
-They spoke of the charred bodies, of the dead piled high, of the screams of the dying stripped of flesh, their eyeballs burned in their sockets, of children dying in agony without parents to comfort them(455).
+"On the 6th August 1945 ... the United States dropped a small atom bomb on the Japanese city of Hiroshima.
+Survivors described the blinding flash, the concussive blast, the raging wind and the searing fire storms that followed.
+They spoke of the charred bodies, of the dead piled high, of the screams of the dying stripped of flesh, their eyeballs burned in their sockets, of children dying in agony without parents to comfort them" (455).

-Suckling infants cling to charred mothers; a man holds his eyeball in his pale ... a mother driven half mad while looking for her child was calling his name.
+"Suckling infants cling to charred mothers; a man holds his eyeball in his palm ... a mother driven half mad while looking for her child was calling his name.
 At last she found him.
 His head looked like a boiled octopus ...
-'Survivors' wandered about, their skin hanging peeled from their hips.
+'Survivors' wandered about, their skin hanging peeled from their hips".

-Notes by Biroshima victims(456)
+Notes by Hiroshima victims(456)